 Patient Specific Knee Replacement

-Which is why every patient-specific cutting guide is designed to be just as unique as you are.
+Which is why every patient-specific cutting guide is designed and manufactured for each person.

 Total knee replacement

 Years of research and development have gone into the creation of every element of the knee implant you are considering.
 Your implant’s specialised shapes and the materials from which it is made have all been engineered, manufactured and tested to deliver the most accurate and reproducible outcomes possible.

 That same level of care is also extended to the instruments that will be used during your surgery.
 After all, no matter how expertly designed an implant is, if it is not correctly placed in your body, it will never be able to perform at its peak.
 Consequently, neither will you.

 Patient-specific cutting guides

 It is important to note patient-specific cutting guides do not change the basic premise of a total knee replacement.
 To reconstruct the joint’s functionality, your surgeon will remove the damaged bone and soft tissue in your knee and replace them with specially designed metal and plastic components.
 Patient-specific cutting guides allow your surgeon to select and position your new implant based on your anatomy.